stacks-archive/blockstack-android/README.md

 ## Get started

-Use the [detailed tutorial](https://docs.blockstack.org/android/tutorial.html) and to build your first Blockstack Android application with React.
+Use the [detailed tutorial](https://docs.blockstack.org/android/tutorial.html) and to build your first Stacks Android application with React.
 You can also work through three example apps in module ([`/example`](examples/)), ([`/example-multi-activity`](example-multi-activity/)) and ([`/example-service`](example-service/)).